langchain-ai/langchain/templates/rag-chroma-multi-modal-multi-vector/README.md

 This template performs multi-modal RAG using Chroma with the multi-vector retriever (see [blog](https://blog.langchain.dev/multi-modal-rag-template/)):

-* Extract the slides as images
+* Extracts the slides as images
-* Use GPT-4V to summarize each image
+* Uses GPT-4V to summarize each image
-* Embed the image summaries with a link to the original images
+* Embeds the image summaries with a link to the original images
-* Retrieve relevant image based on similarity between the image summary and the user input
+* Retrieves relevant image based on similarity between the image summary and the user input
 * Finally pass those images to GPT-4V for answer synthesis

 ## Storage

-We will use Upstash to store the images.
+We will use Upstash to store the images, which offers Redis with a REST API.

 Simply login [here](https://upstash.com/) and create a database.

-This will give you:
+This will give you a REST API with:

 * UPSTASH_URL
 * UPSTASH_TOKEN

-Set these in chain.py (***TODO: Update this?
-Env var?***)
+Set `UPSTASH_URL` and `UPSTASH_TOKEN` as environment variables to access your database.

 We will use Chroma to store and index the image summaries, which will be created locally in the template directory.